fastlib/fCWT/README.md

 |**fCWT for real-time Electroencephalography (EEG) analysis**    |**fCWT for real-time engine diagnostics**                       |
 |<img src="https://github.com/fastlib/fCWT/blob/main/img/eeg2.png" alt="fcwteeg2" width="400"/>|<img src="https://github.com/fastlib/fCWT/blob/main/img/engine.png" alt="fcwtengine" width="400"/>|

-*Based on C++ performance. fCWT is the fastest CWT library in C++ and Matlab.
-In Python CCWT is faster for shorter signals and fCWT for longer signals.
-Please see the benchmark section for more details.
+*Based on C++ performance. **fCWT is the fastest CWT library in C++, Python and Matlab!** Please see the benchmark section for more details.
 Raise an issue if you found a new/faster implementation.
 I will try to add it to benchmark!

 Quickstart
 ============